Chase Business Complete Banking Review 2023

 Business Documentation

-- Written partnership agreement for general partnerships or certified partnership agreement for limited partnerships (LPs), limited liability partnerships (LLPs), and limited liability limited partnerships (LLLPs)
+- Written partnership agreement for general partnerships or certified partnership agreement for limited partnerships, limited liability partnerships (LLPs), and limited liability limited partnerships (LLPs)

 - Joint venture agreement for general partnerships

-- Active status verification for LPs, limited liability partnerships, and limited liability limited partnerships only.
-Partnerships registered more than one year ago also require one of the following: certificate of good standing, status report, long form standing, or short form standing
+- Active status verification for limited partnerships, LLPs, and LLLPs only.
+Partnerships registered more than one year ago also require one of the following: Certificate of good standing, status report, or long form standing or short form standing)

 - Website validation—must be obtained free of charge